On groups with Schottky set boundary: Blowing-up rank-one parabolic points

-Let $\mathbb{P}_1$ denote a set of representatives of each conjugacy class in $\PP_1$.
+{ \bf Step 1.
+Definition and properties of horoballs.---} Let $\mathbb{P}_1$ denote a set of representatives of each conjugacy class in $\PP_1$.

+Fix $P\in\mathbb{P}_1$ with parabolic point $p$.
+We will define two disjoint horoballs in $\Omega_G$ attached to $p$.
+By a horoball, we mean the intersection with $\Omega_G$ of a closed Jordan domain in $\Omega_G\cup\{p\}$ that is invariant under $g$ (cf. Section \ref{sec:general}).
+These will be two closed topological disks in $S^2$ which meet at the point $p \in \Lambda_G$.
+Let $P^+$ be the subgroup of index at most $2$ of $P$ of orientation-preserving elements.
+Since it is two-ended, $P$ contains a subgroup $P_e$ of index at most $2$ which fixes both ends of $P$.

-{ \bf Definition of the set $\hat{Y}$.---} Fix $P\in\mathbb{P}_1$ with parabolic point $p$ and let us define two disjoint horoballs in $\Omega_G$ attached to $p$ as follows.
-Since $P$ is two-ended, $P$ is either isomorphic to $\Z$ or to $(\Z/2\Z)*(\Z/2\Z)$ according to Proposition \ref{prop:planarparabolics}, and there is an element $\gamma$ that acts as a translation on $S^2 \setminus \{p\}$ and that generates a subgroup of minimal index in $P$, cf. Lemma \ref{lma:translation}.
-Let us consider a chart that identifies $S^2\setminus\{p\}$ with $\mathbb{C}$ and $\gamma$ with the translation by $1$.
-Note that the action of $\gamma$ on $\Lambda_G\setminus\{p\}$ is cocompact since $\gamma$ generates a finite index subgroup of $P$ and that $p$ is a bounded parabolic point.
+According to Proposition~\ref{prop:elementary} the normal subgroup $T=P^+\cap P_e$ is generated by an element $g$ that acts as a translation cf. Lemma \ref{lma:translation}.

+Let us consider a chart that identifies $S^2\setminus\{p\}$ with $\mathbb{C}$ and $g$ with the translation by $1$.
+Note that the action of $g$ on $\Lambda_G\setminus\{p\}$ is cocompact since $g$ generates a finite index subgroup of $P$ and $p$ is a bounded parabolic point.
 Therefore, we may enclose $\Lambda_G\setminus\{p\}$ into a horizontal open strip of bounded width.
 The complement of the strip in $\mathbb{C}$ is the union of two half-planes contained in $\Omega_G$, each of which defines a closed horoball attached to $p$.
-Let $H_P$ denote their union, and note that the fact that $P$ is the stabilizer of $p$ implies that one can choose the two half planes so that the stabilizer of $H_P$ is exactly $P$.
-Set $\CCC= \cup_{P\in\mathbb{P}_1}GH_P$, the collection of all translates by $G$ of the finite collection $\{ H_P \mid P\in\mathbb{P}_1\}$.
+Let $H_P$ denote their union.
+Since $P$ is the stabilizer of $p$ and $T$ is of finite index in $P$, the two half planes can be chosen so that the stabilizer of $H_P$ is exactly $P$.
+Choose the horoballs small enough so that the collection is pairwise disjoint in $\Omega_G$.
+This is possible since the action of $G$ is properly discontinuous on $\Omega_G$ and $\mathbb{P}_1$ is finite.